Suspect Arrested In Death Of Man At Newport Pier

 NEWPORT BEACH (CBSLA) – A suspect was arrested Saturday in connection with the death of a man at the Newport Pier, authorities said.

-Police received a call at approximately 12:03 a.m. regarding an unconscious man in the pier area, the Newport Beach Police Department reported.READ MORE: Fullerton Police Say They Recovered Loaded Stolen Handgun, Nitrous Oxide
+Police received a call at approximately 12:03 a.m. regarding an unconscious man in the pier area, the Newport Beach Police Department reported.READ MORE: L.A.
+City Workers May Get Two Extra Months To Comply With Vaccine Mandate

 Detectives urged anyone with information regarding the death to call them at 949-644-3762 or the department’s tip line at 800-550-NBPD.